I had a good first day despite a flat tire right at the beginning, and a knee that started to get sore about halfway through the day.

 There’s a great scene in the movie The World According to Garp where Garp and his wife are looking at a house they might buy.
 As they walk out, a small airplane crashes into it.
 Garp says, “We’ll take it!”
 The realtor looks at him as if he were crazy, to which he replies, “It’s been pre-disastered!”

 So was my trip this morning when within the first mile I got a flat tire.
-I changed it without any real trouble, but I lost A bit and a bolt.
+I changed it without any real trouble, but I lost a nut and a bolt.
 Fortunately, I was right in front of Menards so I went in and bought a replacement nut and bolt!